vinckr/site/markdown/blog/books.md

 I review and rate some of the books I read.
 Don't take it too seriously - it's highly subjective and more intended as a list of personal recommendations than as serious critique.

-- 1/5 terrible. waste of time
-- 2/5 ok. would not recommend
-- 3/5 pretty good. worth to check out
-- 4/5 amazing. highly recommended
-- 5/5 masterpiece. must consume

 - [Anything Terry Pratchet wrote](https://www.goodreads.com/author/show/1654.Terry_Pratchett) 5/5
 - [Cyberpunk: Stories of Hardware, Software, Wetware, Evolution, and Revolution](https://www.goodreads.com/book/show/18922214-cyberpunk) 4/5
 - [The Master and Margarita](https://www.goodreads.com/book/show/117833.The_Master_and_Margarita)